 I know this isn’t the perfect trip purely in terms of the travel and sightseeing factor, but I think that just speaks to the immense potential of using Aeroplan to travel the world extensively.
 After all, I’m flying solo this time around, since my intended travel dates didn’t quite fit with Jessica’s schedule (and, if I’m being honest, neither did the prospect of spending 14 hours puddle-jumping across the Pacific in a United 737).

-Next time, I’ll whip up another handful of Aeroplan miles and we’ll do a similar trip together, and on that occasion I’m sure we’ll be spending more time exploring everything there is to see down in Australia and En Zed.
+Next time, I’ll whip up another handful of Aeroplan miles and we’ll do a similar trip together, and on that occasion I’m sure we’ll be spending more time exploring everything there is to see down in Australia and New Zealand.

 Of course, the goal of flying a single Aeroplan itinerary to far-flung corners of the globe wouldn’t be nearly as much fun if I were doing it cramped in the back of the plane, so I was shooting for business class on as many segments as possible.
 As a North America to Australia redemption, the overall mileage cost would come to 160,000 Aeroplan miles.